Principles of Statistical Inference in Online Problems: Algorithms

-Since the constructed estimator \(\LASER(q,\phi)\) is based on a novel framework, we shall show the derivation of the algorithm of \(\LASER(1,1)\) when \(\mu=0\) is known for illustrative purpose first.
+Since the constructed estimator $\LASER(q,\phi)$ is based on a new approach, we shall show the derivation of the algorithm of $\LASER(1,1)$ when $\mu=0$ is known for illustrative purpose first.
 The other algorithms can be derived using a similar procedure and will be discussed later.
-To begin with, note that the estimator can be written as where The recursive formula for \(Q_n\) is trivial so we shall focus on \(R_{n,0}\) and \(R_{n,1}\).
-To lighten notations, write the subsampling parameter at the last iteration as \(s = s_{n-1}\).
-For \(R_{n,0}\), we have where \(K_{n,0} = \sum_{k=1}^{s_n} X_{n-k}\).
-Note that \(K_{n,0}\) can be updated easily since Similarly, for \(R_{n,1}\), observe that where \(K_{n,1} = \sum_{k=1}^{s_n} k X_{n-k}\).
-We can update \(K_{n,1}\) recursively by We summarize the recursive formulas for different components in the order of their updates:
+To begin with, note that the estimator can be written as